10 Neuroscience and Neurobiology Internships for High School Students

 Location: Duke University Campus Stipend: Unspecified stipend

-If selected, you will work independently with a team of mentors and also attend group sessions each week that cover interesting new topics like neuroanatomy and machine learning.
-With a good mix of cutting-edge modern innovation and traditional research training, this internship might “change your views on the medical and science world”.
+Neuroscape is a great opportunity for those interested in medicinal technology.
+This program offers a student-centric model geared toward training for a professional research career.
+If selected, you will work with a team of mentors and attend group sessions that cover topics like neuroanatomy and machine learning.
+With a mix of cutting-edge innovation and traditional research training, this internship offers practical skill-building for students interested in neuroscience.

-Application Deadline: Applications open in January/February, and close after several weeks
+Application Deadline: Applications open in January/February and close after several weeks

 Eligibility: High school students studying in SFUSD Schools